SWOT Analysis: Best Practices, Templates, And Examples

 5. Evaluate and Prioritise

-Evaluate the significance of each factor and prioritise them based on their impact and importance.
+Evaluate each factor's significance and prioritise them based on their impact and importance.
 Consider factors such as the potential impact on revenue, customer satisfaction, operational efficiency, or long-term sustainability.
-Prioritisation helps focus your attention on the most critical issues that require strategic intervention.
+Prioritisation helps focus attention on the most critical issues that require strategic intervention.

 6. Develop Strategies